OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Asset Component/AssetComponentDesignDocument.md

 **Design**

 - Overview: The overall structure uses the AssetsController to allow the user to make a web request for either the entire list of assets or details of an individual asset.
-If the user requests access to the entire list of assets, the request goes to the AssetsController, which may use the AssetManager, and then calls the AssetRepository for access to the appropriate data from the Server.
+If the user requests access to the entire list of assets, the request goes to the AssetsController, which may use the ProcessManager, and then calls the AssetsRepository for access to the appropriate data from the Server.
 If the request is valid, the data will be sent back to the user in the view.
 If the request is invalid, the user will receive an error message stating that the assets could not be found.
 The same process will occur when the user requests the asset details as well as add, edit, delete, or export an asset.

+-Types of Assets
+  - Global-asset: The first time an Asset name is used it will create a new Global-Asset.
+Global Asset cannot be deleted until all child Assets are deleted
+  - Agent-asset: Assets that contain an Agent Id and share a name with a Global-Asset.
+Agent-Assets can only be create if a global asset of the same name already exists.

 - Proposed Solution:
   - User Interface: